 ELEGANCY – Enabling a low-carbon economy via hydrogen and CCS

-As the only technology that can substantially reduce CO2 emissions from fossil fuels and industrial processes, CCS is an essential component in essentially all IPCC scenarios that limit global warming to below 2.3°C. Indeed, without CCS, it will be extremely difficult to keep the rise in global temperature within the limits set by the Paris Agreement.
+As the only technology that can substantially reduce CO2 emissions from fossil fuels and industrial processes, CCS is an essential component in the vast majority of IPCC scenarios with a likely global global warming of 2°C or less.
+Indeed, without CCS, it will be extremely difficult to keep the rise in global temperature within the limits set by the Paris Agreement.
 Yet there is a large disconnect between policy ambitions and technology readiness – and industrial uptake.
 This is mainly due to the lack of a business model: costs are immediate, but the benefits are long term.
 Similarly, the introduction of hydrogen (H2) as a low-carbon fuel for heating, cooling, transport and industrial processes has been slower than desired.
 However, as the natural gas (NG) reforming for H2 production also produces CO2 using existing or new processes, this can provide the economic driver needed to fast-track CCS commercial deployment.

 The ELEGANCY project will therefore provide three crucial benefits: